 - 4.4.6.1 The Pathways System is a vital component of the City's Open Space infrastructure and Transportation System.
-The recommended citywide pathways network is shown as Schedule "C1". - 4.4.6.2 Through the Community Block Plan process, the City shall seek to incorporate a pathway system with the following principles: - (i) When not accommodated along primary streets, multi-use pathways should be designed to protect the natural heritage system features, functions and linkages and open space links; - (ii) In general, multi-use pathways should be sited to avoid sensitive natural features including wetlands, streams, etc; however if located in low-lying and flood prone areas,, bridges, culverts and swales and raised walkways will be implemented as support systems that will address pedestrian safety and environmental protection; - (iii) Multi-use pathway connections should be provided through and to residential areas to facilitate accessibility and promote visibility and safety; and, - (iv) Multi-use pathways should be linked to key destinations and accessible parking areas. - 4.4.6.3 Through the community block plan process, the City shall seek to incorporate a pathway system with the following principles: - (i) Link the trail system with sidewalks; - (ii) Incorporate the trail system with components of the recreational open space system; - (iii) Site and link the trail system with the street network; - (iv) Incorporate signage which identifies the designated bicycle route; and points of interest, - (v) Require the construction of pathway systems in new areas as a condition of subdivision approval where appropriate. - 4.4.6.4 The development of pathway systems will be provided for by: - i) Implementing, monitoring and updating the Pathways Master Plan on a regular basis;
+The recommended citywide pathways network is shown as Schedule "C1". - 4.4.6.2 Through the Community Block Plan process, the City shall seek to incorporate a pathway system with the following principles: - When not accommodated along primary streets, multi-use (i) pathways should be designed to protect the natural heritage system features, functions and linkages and open space links; - In general, multi-use pathways should be sited to avoid sensitive (11) natural features including wetlands, streams, etc; however if located in low-lying and flood prone areas,, bridges, culverts and swales and raised walkways will be implemented as support systems that will address pedestrian safety and environmental protection; - (iii) Multi-use pathway connections should be provided through and to residential areas to facilitate accessibility and promote visibility and safety; and, - (iv) Multi-use pathways should be linked to key destinations and accessible parking areas. - Through the community block plan process, the City shall seek to 4.4.6.3 incorporate a pathway system with the following principles: - (i) Link the trail system with sidewalks; - (ii) Incorporate the trail system with components of the recreational open space system; - (111) Site and link the trail system with the street network; - Incorporate signage which identifies the designated bicycle (iv) route; and points of interest, - Require the construction of pathway systems in new areas as a (v)condition of subdivision approval where appropriate.

+The development of pathway systems will be provided for by: 4.4.6.4

+Implementing, monitoring and updating the Pathways Master (i) Plan on a regular basis;